99ltaylor/Accessio/README.md

 <h2>Technology</h2>

-Accessio uses GPT-3's Natural Language Processing capabilities as it's base.
-Further to this, it will be trained with specifically selected, and relevant government documents, advice websites and online forums.
+Accessio uses GPT-3's Natural Language Processing capabilities as it's base for understanding human language.
+It will then be trained with specifically selected information on disabilities.
+This will include documents, application instructions and application forms to undertstand relevant processes and requirements of applying for government assistance, and/or for training oppurtunities.

-Accessio processes and summarises the text, it will identify relevant information for each individual user.

 It will then form a step-by-step output which will use templates that are compatible with the latest accessibility technology - screen readers, personalised display preferences, and translation tools.